 Stable Time Loop: It's eventually revealed that the Xeelee sent themselves back in time to supercharge their own development.

 Starfish Aliens: Pretty much every single race in the series.
-There's almost nothing remotely human-like, aside from humanity's descendants.
+There's almost nothing remotely human-like, aside from humanity's descendants— if then.

 Sufficiently Advanced Aliens: The Xeelee are really not this trope, even though their actual power far exceeds many other examples that are.
 This is simply because their godlike technology is still recognizable as such and uses comprehensible interfaces, if not comprehensible principles; they're a hyper-extreme example of Higher-Tech Species instead.
 However, the Anti-Xeelee definitely is sufficiently advanced, in a Deus Est Machina sort of way.